 THE INITIAL BUILD

 UPDATE 01/11/15 – As mention above, the first valve stem extenders I bought were made by TOPEAK and all four broke within 2 years.
 Topeak extenders screw-fit over the entire tube valve and secure using an internal rubber grommet, not a metal thread.
 They work by using a small twisty cap to open and close the tube valve now buried deep inside the extender, allowing you to extend the reach of the valve without dismantling the valve core itself.
-I found with all mine that the extender didn’t secure tightly enough over the tube valve stem (using rubber didn't help), and during pumping would often come loose, or even fall off when I removed the pump.
-Next I tried KCNS's valve extender, but even though they certainly fit tighter over the tube valve, they freely rotated and made floor pumping a real nightmare :( I have since replaced all four with BBB's metal screw-fit extender.
+I found with all mine that the extender didn’t secure tightly enough over the tube valve stem (using rubber didn’t help), and during pumping would often come loose, or even fall off when I removed the pump.
+Next, I tried KCNS’s valve extender, but even though they certainly fit tighter over the tube valve, they freely rotated and made floor pumping a real nightmare 🙁 I have since replaced all four with BBB’s metal screw-fit extender.
 With these, you unscrew the tube valve core from the valve stem, screw on the extender nice and tight and then screw the valve core into the top of the extender.
 Perfect!
 Note that this only works if your inner tubes have removable valve cores, such as the Schwalbe Extralight SV 6A.
 Unfortunately, some tubes use non-removable valve cores, in which case you have no other choice but the rubber screw-fit version.
 There’s a pretty good overview here.

 It was a long, boring wait until a small parcel dropped through my office door with the GXP BB.
 I’d eventually sourced it from a Taiwanese company willing to import from the UK and then export to me in China.
 Why didn’t I just do the same thing?
-Because domestic parcels can often go missing in China and there is literally no way to track them down once they’ve entered the Chinese customs 'black hole'.
+Because domestic parcels can often go missing in China and there is literally no way to track them down once they’ve entered the Chinese customs ‘black hole’.
 I’d also decided to buy the SRAM RED groupset in parts rather than as a whole to keep up-front costs down, so had recently ordered the SRAM RED 39/53 cranks separately (175 mm / 130 BCD).
 Unknown to me they ship with a Team Truvativ BB with the correct thread type!!
-I could have at least used that for a few months while I waited for the RED BB to materialise.
-Fail.
-Aaaaaanyway the TSR 30 frame BB threads were a little clogged with metal shavings from the threading process, so I made sure these were spotless before thoroughly greasing and carefully installing the RED Ceramic BB shell.
-I’d recently borked my Kona Jake Cross Bike frame by not following the same simple rules.
-On went the RED cranks with relative ease, they needed an enormous amount of grease to stop the minute but annoying (and potentially damaging) vertical axis wobble.
-I ended up refitting everything four times before I got it perfect.
-And yes, it was worth it.
+I could have at least used that for a few months while I waited for the RED BB to

-The front and rear derailleur popped on with relative ease, the rear always faster that the front IMO.
-The 2013 SRAM RED front derailleur shiped ready to mount in a configuration that makes it simple to adjust in seconds.
+The front and rear derailleur popped on with relative ease, the rear always faster than the front IMO.
+The 2013 SRAM RED front derailleur shipped ready to mount in a configuration that makes it simple to adjust in seconds.
 But like most people (I’m sure) I ignored the instructions, ripped off the “STOP: READ THE INSTRUCTIONS FIRST, THIS IS NOT A NORMAL DERAILLEUR” sticker and proceeded to lose about 3 hours of my life getting it set up.
 Fail.

 I opted for the WI-FLY version of the RED rear derailleur as it has an extra-long cage.
-This means I could now drop on a 11-32 cassette (instead of the standard 11-28) giving me more climbing potential which is very important for touring!
+This means I could now drop on an 11-32 cassette (instead of the standard 11-28) giving me more climbing potential which is very important for touring!
 The WI-FLY attached and indexed seamlessly with the frame and SRAM 1070 Cassette.
 I played about with the setup to get it right but had I been in a rush (and knew what I was doing) I think 30 minutes would have been more than enough for the front and rear install.